sybila/biodivine-aeon-py/README.md

  > to even build the Z3 dependency, regardless of the linking process.
 On debian-ish distros,
  > `apt install build-essential clang` should be sufficient.

+ > On Apple Silicon, dynamic linking for Z3 is currently not working out of the box if
+ > you installed Z3 through `brew`.
+To fix this issue, you need to ensure that the compiler can find
+ > Z3 include files in `/opt/homebrew/include`.
+However, static linking should work fine.
+ > As such, we recommend this option for now.

 To install a local version of AEON.py, you then simply need to follow the same steps outlined in the `maturin` [tutorial](https://www.maturin.rs/tutorial):